Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/index.md

 # 07 Virtual environments to iterate and test

 This is a short overview of how to extend the containers used in lecture 06 with additional python packages via virtual environments.
-This approach might be useful for developing and testing as it doesn't require rebuilding a container from scratch every time a new package is added.
+This approach can be useful for developing and testing as it doesn't require rebuilding a container from scratch every time a new package is added.

+> [!CAUTION]
+> This should not be the defualt way for installing python packages as it puts a lot of strain on the Lustre file system.
+Once you have a complete set of python packages and its versions, alwasy create a new container.

 ## Requirements